beejjorgensen/bgnet/src/bgnet.md

 result should be stored, which is probably a `struct in_addr` or `struct in6_addr`.

-These functions don't do DNS lookups—you'll need `getaddrinfo()` for that.
+These functions don't do DNS lookups---you'll need `getaddrinfo()` for that.

 #### Return Value